 Born in 1861 in Milledgeville, Dixie Haygood, who performed under the name Abby Abbott, was a stage magician who enamored crowds with her magic tricks.
 Haygood’s act consisted of holding a billiard cue in one hand while a group of men tried to force the billiard cue to the ground but were unable to do so.
 While she never disclosed how her powers worked, she became known as a magician and top vaudeville entertainer.

-Haygood’s stories are still passed down today through locals and events like our annual Haunted Trolley tour.
+Haygood’s stories are still passed down today through locals and events like our Haunted Cemetery Tour.
 She died on November 21st 1915 and her gravesite can be seen today in the Memory Hill Cemetery.